ndimatteo/HULL/README.md

 # 🤘 Extras/Tips

+#### This looks like a theme...
+How can I use this like a starter?
+While this starter is relatively opinionated, the goal was to use the best tools on the market for common problems in the headless Ecommerce space to deliver a fast and more approachable starter for new and seasoned developers alike.

+Once you're setup, you should atleast delete the demo CSS file (`/styles/_config/_666.css`), which contains all the hyper-specific styles to the demo.
+From there you should have a good foundation of styles that you can build off of or pick apart!

 #### Error: Failed to communicate with the Sanity API
 If you get this error in your CLI, you need to logout and log back in again, unfortunately.
 Simply do `sanity logout` and then `sanity login` to fix.